Ahnd6474/LATTE/README.md

 - `amino_acid_knn.py` – trains a KNN classifier on the same data and reports the test accuracy.
 - `tm_gp_prediction.py` – predicts protein melting temperatures using VAE
   embeddings with a Gaussian Process regressor.
+Sequences longer than the configured maximum are skipped.

 Run any of these with Python to try them out, for example: